Understanding SERP Analysis: Steps, Tools and Insights

 Similarly, if PAA boxes dominate the page, consider building an FAQ section into your content using relevant questions and concise answers.

-5. Look at SERP Volatility and Position History
+5. Look at Volatility and Position History

 Finding Opportunities: What to Look For